Why is Image Optimization for WordPress a Big Deal?

 Up to 80% of the data on many pages is images.
 This will affect how long your site takes to load.
 Google also looks at load time because when a site is slow, the visitor’s experience is a bad one.
 This article will help you create happy visitors to your fast-loading site because you used image optimization.
 It'll help Google like you too.

 A particular weak point an improperly configured WordPress installation is sluggishness.
 Unless you have taken the appropriate steps, you might build a slow page.
 Trust me; do that and you won't have many visitors coming back to your site.
 When you stop to think about how impatient people are today, it's good business to do all you can to make the best user experience possible.

 Here's something else.
 60-70% of your traffic is coming from mobile devices.
 The use of responsive and adaptive design mandates image optimization so sites load quickly for those visitors.
 And now Google is promoting websites that are configured for AMP - Accelerated Mobile Pages.
 When AMP is set up correctly, pages load nearly instantaneously.
 As this technology rolls out, visitors will come to expect instant loading pages on their mobile devices.
 There is a WordPress Plugin to make configuring AMP easier.

-An image, photograph, article, music or original art is the intellectual > The old copyright laws in the USA have given way to the Digital Millennium Copyright Act.
+An image, photograph, article, music or original art is the intellectual property of the person who created it.
+The old copyright laws in the USA have given way to the Digital Millennium Copyright Act.